dalalsunil1986/react-native-redux-boilerplate-1/README.md

 ## Getting Started

-These instruction would get you an up and running react-native app with redux.
+These instructions would get you an up and running react-native app with redux in Mac OS for iOS.

+If you want to run react native in a different operating system or in Android please follow the instructions in the [React Native Website](https://facebook.github.io/react-native/docs/getting-started.html).

+NOTE: This package would still work for development and deployment platforms different from Mac and iOS but the necessary configurations need to be set up, as mentioned above.

-### Prerequisites
+### Prerequisites (Mac and iOS)
-The only Prerequisites for this project are:
+The  Prerequisites for this project are:

   * Homebrew
   * Node (npm)
+  * Xcode (not necessary for the package itself, but it is necessary to run react native)

+To install Xcode in mac:

+Xcode can be obtained from the app store.

 To install Homebrew in mac: